nazunalika/linux-guide-and-hints/source/fedora/negativo.rst

    dnf config-manager --add-repo=http://negativo17.org/repos/fedora-multimedia.repo

 This is incompatible with and not a replacement for RPMFusion.
+However, the epoch is set to override RPMFusion packages whenever possible.

 Packages of interest: